How to Load a Configuration File

 Development vs Production Mode

 In development mode, the container is automatically updated whenever the configuration files are changed.
-In production mode, it is generated only once and changes are not checked.
-So developer mode is aimed at maximum programmer convenience, production mode is aimed at performance.
+In production mode, it is generated only once, and changes are not checked.
+Thus, development mode is aimed at maximum programmer convenience, while production mode focuses on performance and production deployment.

 Mode selection is done by autodetection, so there is usually no need to configure or manually switch anything.
 The mode is